RichKitibwa/LaboFind/README.md

 ## Deploying
 run:
-`npm build` to compile the project for firebase
+`npm run build` to compile the project for firebase

 `firebase deploy`